pulumi/docs/content/blog/pulumi-with-aiven-for-influxdb/index.md

 ### AWS console

-In the AWS console, the lambda function has also been created and executed by EventBridge every 60 seconds.
+In the AWS console, the lambda function has also been created and will be executed by EventBridge every 60 seconds.

 ![AWS Console](./aws_console.png)